 (4) Documents.
 A person responding to a subpoena to produce documents must produce them as they are kept in the usual course of business, or organize and label them to correspond with the categories in the demand.

-(5) Objections.
+(5) Claiming Privilege or Protection.

+(A) A person withholding subpoenaed information under a claim that it is privileged or subject to protection as work-product material must promptly comply with Rule 26(b)(6)(A), unless a timely objection is made under Rule 45(c)(6)(A) that providing the information required by Rule 26(b)(6)(A) would impose an undue burden or expense.
+If such an objection is made, the procedures in Rule 45(c)(6)(C) apply.
+On any such objection, unless the court orders otherwise for good cause, a subpoenaing party requesting a privilege log must pay the subpoenaed person’s reasonable expenses in preparing the log.

+(B) If information produced in response to a subpoena is subject to a claim of privilege or of protection as work-product material, the person making the claim and the receiving parties must comply with Rule 26(b)(6)(A) or, if applicable, Rule 26(b)(6)(B).

+(6) Objection Procedures; Duty to Confer.

 (A) Form and Time for Objection.

-(i) A person commanded to produce documents, electronically stored information, or tangible things, or to permit inspection, may serve a written objection to producing, inspecting, copying, testing, or sampling any or all of the materials; to inspecting the premises; or to producing electronically stored information in the form or forms requested or from sources that are not reasonably accessible because of undue burden or expense., The objection must state the basis for the objection, and must include the name, address, and telephone number of the person, or the person’s attorney, serving the objection.
+(i) A person commanded to produce documents, electronically stored information, or tangible things, or to permit inspection, may serve a written objection to producing, inspecting, copying, testing, or sampling any or all of the materials; to inspecting the premises; or to producing electronically stored information in the form or forms requested or from sources that are not reasonably accessible because of undue burden or expense, the good-faith routine operation of an electronic information system, or the good-faith and consistent application of a document retention policy.
+The objection must state the basis for the objection, and must include the name, address, and telephone number of the person, or the person’s attorney, serving the objection.

 (ii) The objection must be served on the party or attorney serving the subpoena before the time specified for compliance or within 14 days after the subpoena is served, whichever is earlier.